 Pursuant to Section 303A.11 of the Listed Company Manual of the NYSE, we are required to provide a summary of the significant ways in which our corporate governance practices differ from those required for U.S. companies under the NYSE listing standards.
 We are a Chilean corporation with shares listed on the SSE, the Chilean Electronic Exchange and the Valparaiso Stock Exchange and our ADSs listed on the NYSE.
 Our corporate governance practices are governed by our bylaws, the Chilean Corporation Law and the Securities Market Law.

 The table below discloses the significant differences between our corporate governance practices and the NYSE standards.

 NYSE Standards

 Director Independence.
-Majority of board of directors must be independent. \$303A.01 Under Chilean law, we are not required to have a majority of independent directors on our board.
+Majority of board of directors must be independent. §303A.01

 Our Corporate Governance Practice